 15. Fresh flowers

-Another way to add life to your workspace is with a beautiful bunch of flowers.
+Another of our easy ideas to create a stylish home office, is with a beautiful bunch of flowers.

 Weekly trips to your florist can get expensive so consider making your own floral arrangements.
 Recently expert floral artist Chellie shared a step by step guide on how to make your own floral arrangement.